chenjshnn/chenjshnn.github.io/index.md

 - [2024-12-16] Gave a guest lecture on software usability and accessibility at TUM
 - [2024-12-09] Gave a keynote titled "Empowering Users to Detect and Prevent Cyber Threat Through UI Awareness" at [ICDM 2024 - ML4Cyber workshop](https://ml4cyber.github.io/24/)
 - [2024-11] One paper accepted at ICSE 2025.
+- [2024-08] I was awarded the [Dieter Schwarz Fellowship](https://www.cs.cit.tum.de/en/seai/news/article/dr-jieshan-chen-awarded-prestigious-dieter-schwarz-fellowship-at-tum/) funded by TUM-IAS as the first recipient.
 - [2024-07] One paper accepted at UIST 2024.
 - [2024-06] Two papers accepted at TOSEM 2024
 - [2024-06-14] Call for paper for CCS'24 LAMPS Workshop (https://lamps-ccs.com/)!